Moor Crag

-Moor Crag (sometimes Moorcrag) is a Grade I listed house near Bowness-on-Windermere in South Lakeland, Cumbria, England, overlooking Windermere.
+Moor Crag (sometimes Moorcrag) is a Grade I listed house near Bowness-on-Windermere in Westmorland and Furness, Cumbria, England, overlooking Windermere.
 It lies in the north of the parish of Cartmel Fell.
 It was designed by C. F. A. Voysey in 1898-1899 as a holiday home for J. W.Buckley of Altrincham.

 Duncan Simpson in his 1979 work C.F.A.
 Voysey: an architect of individuality describes Moor Crag as "The single most important house designed by Voysey".